l3allil2onz/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Just a tic tac toe game.
+A tic tac toe game, you have to complete 3 symbols in one line to win, the gameplay is a turn-based game on the same screen

 <a href="https://l3allil2on.itch.io/tic-tac-toe" target="_blank">[Download]</a>